mj-xmr/SolOptXMR/docs/config.md

 Currently the system doesn't work very well with the number of mining machines larger than 2.
 In case a single computer should be disabled, please set its `count` field to `0`.

+TODO: document the poweroff option (instead of sleep).

 ## Habits habits.json
 Allows you to declare your daily/weekly habits, that drain the solar power in a predictable way.
 The syntax used there for scheduling is better explained by [this documentation](https://github.com/mariusbancila/croncpp#cron-expressions).